 Lush rice paddy views from our final ride on the Battambang Bamboo Train.

 Gorgeous rice fields viewed from Battambang’s much loved Bamboo Train on our last ride a couple of weeks ago.
 I will miss taking people on Cambodia’s quirkiest means of transport that somehow become a popular tourist attraction. #battambang #cambodia #asia #travel #traveller #travellers #travelgram #culinarytravel #culinaryjourneys #grantourismotravels #train #transport #localtransport #beautiful #beautifuljourney #beautifulplace #ricepaddy #touristtime #tourist #beingatourist #sightseeing #bambootrain #bambootrainbattambang #video

-Did you ever ride the Battambang bamboo train?
+Have you taken a ride on the Battambang bamboo train – old or new?
 Was it a memorable experience or was it one that you could have done without?